MighTy-Weaver/Inefficient-AC-detection/README.md

 # Data-driven Smart Assessment of Inefficient AC detection

-This is the code repository for the paper ***Data-driven Assessment of Room Air Conditioner Efficiency for Saving Energy*** published in the [Journal of Cleaner Production](https://www.journals.elsevier.com/journal-of-cleaner-production), you can find the paper directly through **[here](https://doi.org/10.1016/j.jclepro.2022.130615)**.
+This is the official code repository for the paper ***Data-driven Assessment of Room Air Conditioner Efficiency for Saving Energy*** published in the [Journal of Cleaner Production](https://www.journals.elsevier.com/journal-of-cleaner-production), you can find the paper directly through **[here](https://doi.org/10.1016/j.jclepro.2022.130615)**.